Yangxinsix/myqueue/docs/documentation.rst

 * ``module.submodule@function``

-These are executed as ``python3 -c "import module; module.function(...)`` so Python must be able to import the modules.
+These are executed as ``python3 -c "import module; module.function(...)`` so Python must be able to import the function from the module.

 .. _pyscript: